 Bloomberg Law Pricing

-Bloomberg Law does not make pricing information readily available.
-You will need to contact a sales representative or fill out an online opt-in to get an idea of pricing, which is all flat-rate.
+Bloomberg Law does not make pricing information readily available, though previously it was priced at $475/month.
+You will need to reach out to a sales representative or fill out an online opt-in to get an idea of pricing, which is all flat-rate and comes with Bloomberg BNA, Litigation Intelligence, Bloomberg News, and other Bloomberg products.
 It does offer a free trial of the product so you can see if it will be a good fit for you.